Gregory Aune, M.D., Ph.D.

 Community Awareness & Fundraising

 There are upwards of 30,000 long-term survivors of pediatric cancer that reside in the State of Texas.
 By using the 2010 census data, it is estimated that as many as 3,000 citizens in the South Texas region are survivors of pediatric cancer.
 Currently, the South Texas Cancer Survivorship Program actively follows approximately 400 patients.
-Furthermore, surveys of adult medical practitioners indicate a fundamental lack of knowledge regarding the severity of late effects in pediatric cancer survivors and therefore there is a large population of patients at high-risk for life-threatening health effects that are not receiving the expert comprehensive care their medical condition requires.
-To improve the lives of these patients we must educate survivors, medical providers, and our surrounding community.
-We must improve our medical systems to provide consistent and cutting edge long-term care.
-In order to accomplish these tasks, community awareness and fundraising are a top-priority of the Aune laboratory.
+Furthermore, surveys of adult medical practitioners indicate a fundamental lack of knowledge regarding the severity of late effects in pediatric cancer survivors.
+Therefore, there is a large population of patients at high-risk for life-threatening health effects that are not receiving the comprehensive expert care their medical condition requires.
+To improve the lives of these patients, we must educate survivors, medical providers, and our surrounding community.
+We must strengthen our medical systems to provide consistent and cutting edge long-term care.
+To accomplish these tasks, community awareness and fundraising are a top-priority of the Aune laboratory.